 The Coast Federation of Educators (CFE) represents full-time and part-time faculty with 7.5 Load Hour Equivalent (LHE) or above.
 In a joint letter between CFE and the District (DIS 1.1 Joint Letter from District and CFE signed 11/13/2013) CFE and the District described that they had been engaged in negotiations for the successor collective bargaining agreement since fall 2012.
 Recognizing and agreeing on the need to include the use of SLOs as a component to Faculty evaluations, both parties conceptually agreed to new contract language to address this on August 6, 2012.
 Both parties conceptually agreed that this new language would be a component of evaluations for all categories of faculty represented by the CFE.

-Until the successor agreement negotiations can be finalized and a new contract ratified, the District has directed administrators who evaluate Faculty to address the use of SLOs in the current Coast Community College District Administrator Evaluation of Faculty form (DIS 1.2 Form CFE Agreement Appendix B - page 94) of the now expired Collective Bargaining Agreement.
+Until the successor agreement negotiations can be finalized and a new contract ratified, the District has directed administrators who evaluate Faculty to address the use of SLOs in the current Coast Community College District Administrator Evaluation of Faculty form (DIS 1.2 Form CFE Agreement Appendix B - page 94 & 95) of the now expired Collective Bargaining Agreement.
 Specifically, administrators have been directed to comment on faculty use of SLOs under subparagraph D of the form which is entitled "Participates in Department/Division Activities."
-If the faculty member is deficient or exemplary in the use of SLOs, this can be addressed in the comments section.
-This goes went into effect in fall 2013 (DIS 1.1 Joint Letter from District and CFE signed 11/13/2013, DIS 1.8 Full-time Faculty Evaluation Instructions - email from Vice Chancellor of Human Resources 10/31/2013).
+This went into effect in fall 2013 (DIS 1.1 Joint Letter from District and CFE signed 11/13/2013, DIS 1.5 Full-time and Part-time Faculty Evaluation Instructions - email from Vice Chancellor of Human Resources 10/31/2013 and 11/1/2013).

 Part-time Faculty